kersulis/research-workflow/README.md

 Without going into painful detail about the handful of files here, I'll just mention the role each plays. `TemporalInstanton.jl` defines a Julia module, making it easy to load all the other code with one command. `dataload.jl` contains functions used to translate raw data (from, say, [MatpowerCases][2]) into input my algorithm can accept. `solvetmpinst.jl` contains those functions that implement the actual algorithm (these are kept outside `TemporalInstanton.jl` to keep that file brief and easier to read). `matrixbuilding.jl` contains functions that turn input data (mostly vectors) into matrices defining an instance of a quadratically-constrained quadratic program. `plot.jl` is self explanatory. `powerflow.jl` contains functions used to process input and output data to interpret them in terms of injections and flows. `thermalmodel.jl` does the same thing for transmission line temperatures.

+One key benefit of developing all source code in one directory is version control.
+You can use git to track changes to your code and push everything to a remote ([here's][3] a good remote option for umich students).
+Every time you get important results or generate a useful plot, you can record the most recent commit hash.
+Later on you can reproduce your results by returning to that commit.

 ### Data directory: `data/`
 My `data/` directory is kind of cluttered, but that's also its purpose.
 Keeping an algorithm implementation separate from data used to test it is essential for code reuse and portability.
 An important tip in the context of `data/`: strive to use plaintext rather than binary files wherever possible.
 A .csv or .txt file is better than a .jld or .mat file.
 It is to your great credit if someone else can inspect and understand your datasets using just a text editor, without firing up Julia or MATLAB.